 Like anything you do, balance is key.
 Getting to live on each side of the country allowed me to have a balanced—and wonderful—experience of Australia.

 The InterExchange Au Pair Australia program connects you with a welcoming host family for six months in sunny Australia!
 You will provide a set number of child care hours and, in return, your host family will provide a private room, meals, and a weekly stipend.

-Accepting applications for late 2021 and 2022 start dates
+Accepting applications for 2022 start dates

 Learn about life abroad

 Read about the adventures others have had and get excited for yours.